 All allergens are clearly stated on Wasa packages.
 The common allergens found in Wasa Crispbread are:

-May contain traces of wheat: Light Rye, Hearty, Sourdough
+May contain traces of wheat: Light Rye, Sourdough

-May contain traces of milk: Crisp’n Light 7 Grain, Whole Wheat, Hearty, Multi Grain, Sesame
+May contain traces of milk: Crisp’n Light 7 Grain, Whole Wheat, Multi Grain

 May contain traces of sesame seeds: Light Rye, Multi Grain, Whole Wheat

-All 10 varieties of Wasa Crispbreads contain gluten, which is part of the protein found in wheat, rye, oats and barley.
+Wasa currently offers 2 products that are gluten free, they are Gluten Free Original Crispbread and Gluten Free Sesame & Sea Salt Crispbread.
+All other Wasa Crispbread varieties contain gluten, which is part of the protein found in wheat, rye, oats and barley.
 There is less gluten in rye than in wheat.

 There are no nuts in any of our crispbread products.
 None of our crispbread production involves nuts or traces of nuts.